dydra/http-api-tests/extensions/sparql-protocol/collation/README.md

 The target repository is the "collation" repository of the test account.
 The tests expect it to contain the content which is present here as "collation.ttl" The repository combines statements about the location city for several nodes with an arbitrary numeric value.
-The scripts validate the results of queries which specify variaous order combinations agains the respective expected results.
+The scripts validate the results of queries which specify variaous order combinations against the respective expected results.

 for the particular initial case, danish, see also the [ICU page](http://demo.icu-project.org/icu-bin/locexp?d_=en&x=col&_=da).

+## revisions

+- 2019-06-13 eliminated decimal and float values as their encoding variations impeded comparisons.